Followers

 Royal Governor Wentworth

-Royal Governor John Wentworth knew there was now a radical shift in public opinion.
-Recognizing a potential threat to Royal authority the governor tried to install a garrison at his only military post, Fort William and Mary in New Castle.
-But the Assembly, now antagonistic to the British, voted to grant him only 200 pounds to the enterprise.
-But Wentworth appointed an officer and three men to administer the fort, thus demonstrating the King's authority.
+In May of 1774, the closure of Boston's port had most New Englanders inflamed.
+British authorities demanded that the "salt-water tea" be paid for and required Bostonians to concede.
+In New Hampshire, the Committee of Correspondence vowed to make Boston's fight their own.
+Royal Governor John Wentworth recognized a radical shift in public opinion and perceived a potential threat to Royal authority.
+He tried to install a garrison at his only military post, Fort William and Mary in New Castle.
+However, the Assembly, now antagonistic to the British, voted to grant him only 200 pounds for the enterprise.
+Wentworth appointed an officer and three men to administer the fort, thus demonstrating the King's authority.
 Not much of an army to stave off a revolution.

 The Politics